This is an updated version of a blog post I wrote in 2016.

 A lot of moms and preschool teachers like to create busy bags and stash them in their purses, backpacks, diaper bags, totes, etc. Busy bags are simple activities that children play with quietly and independently.
 They are perfect for long car rides, waiting for food at a restaurant, and even for center time in the classroom.

-Once children hit kindergarten and first grade, they are old enough to help
+Once children hit kindergarten and first grade, they are old enough to

-crafts scrap basket!
+arts and crafts scrap basket!

 If you want to make a busy bag with your children, first work together to

 find materials your child is drawn to.
-(If you’re reading this as a teacher,
+(If you’re reading this as a

-petals, and any other shapes you feel like making.
-It’s OK if the pieces
+circles, stems, leaves, petals, and any other shapes you feel like making.

-aren’t shaped perfectly.
-The circles can be wobbly; the stems can be
+It’s OK if the pieces aren’t shaped perfectly.
+The circles can be wobbly;

-crooked, and the colors don’t have to match.
-Include a variety of shapes,
+the stems can be crooked, and the colors don’t have to match.
+Include a

-materials, textures, colors, etc. Strive for enough variety to keep your child
+variety of shapes, materials, textures, colors, etc. Strive for enough

-engaged, but not too much that will overwhelm him or her.
+variety to keep your child engaged, but not too much that will overwhelm

 Possible materials for your busy bag:

 Once all of the pieces are cut out, let your child play for a while.
-Let him
+Let

-of the flowers will be silly-looking and some will look pretty.
+Some of the flowers will be silly-looking and some will look pretty.

 Either way is totally OK.
 The goal is for your child to stay busy and